Bayesian Active Learning for Discrete Latent Variable Models: Infomax learning for discrete LVMs

+First, we propose a method for infomax learning of discrete latent variable models that relies on Markov Chain Monte Carlo (MCMC) sampling.
+Specifically, we use Gibbs sampling to draw samples of $\theta$ from $P(\theta \mid \Dat_{t-1})$, the posterior distribution over parameters given the data collected so far in the experiment.
+These samples are then used to evaluate the conditional mutual information gain, as described below.

+Gibbs sampling allows us to obtain an alternating chain of samples of the latents $z_{1:t-1}$ and the model paramater $\theta$ from their joint conditional distribution $P(\theta, z_{1:t-1} \mid \vx, \Dat_{t-1})$.
+As a result, we can get $M$ samples of the model parameter from its posterior at a given trial $t$, $\{\theta^j\}_{j=1}^M \sim P(\theta \mid \Dat_{t-1})$ (effectively marginalizing over the latents).
+This, however, is not trivial for models where the conditional $P(\theta \mid z_{1:t}, \Dat_{t-1})$ is not available in closed form (such as GLM-HMMs).
+We developed a modified version of Gibbs sampling for such cases, which we discuss in detail later in sec.~\ref{sec:infomaxforiohmms}.

+Each sample, $\theta^j$, obtained using Gibbs sampling parameterizes a model with conditional probability of the response $y$ given by $P(y \mid \theta^{j}, \vx, \Dat_{t-1})$, which can be evaluated by marginalizing over the discrete latents (using eq.~\ref{eq:cond}).
+This, then, allows us to compute the marginal likelihood of the response $y$:

+Using the conditional and marginal likelihoods, we can next compute sample-based versions of the entropy terms (eqs.~\ref{eq:condent} and ~\ref{eq:margent}) as follows:

+Substituting the above equations into the expression for mutual information (eq.~\ref{eq:I1}), we obtain a convenient form for the mutual information that we use in our experiments:

+where $D_{KL}$ is the Kullback-Leibler divergence (KL divergence, a measure of how different one probability distribution is from another, when both are defined on the same sample space).
+Here:

+In all our experiments, $y \in \mathbb{R}$, so we discretize $y$ allowing us to replace the integrals over $y$ in the above expressions with summations.

-Equation \ref{eq:infomaxkl} makes clear that information-based active learning can be equivalently seen as comparing the prediction of the models given by each of the $M$ samples, $p(y \mid \theta^j,\vx)$, with the average model prediction $p(y \mid x, \Dat_t)$, and choosing the input which maximizes the average difference between predictions of individual models and the consensus model.
-This shows that infomax learning can also be seen as a form of ``query-by-committee'', a well-known method in the active learning literature \cite{Settles2009active}.
+Eq.~\ref{eq:infomaxkl} makes clear that information-based active learning can be equivalently seen as comparing the prediction of the models given by each of the $M$ samples, $P(y \mid \theta^j,\vx, \Dat_{t-1})$, with the average model prediction $P(y \mid x, \Dat_{t-1})$, and choosing the input which maximizes the average difference between predictions of individual models and the consensus model.
+This shows that infomax learning can also be seen as a form of ``query-by-committee'' \cite{Settles2009active}.
+This sample-based formulation of infomax learning is also referred to as Bayesian Active Learning by Disagreement \cite{houlsby_bayesian_2011,gal_deep_2017}.

-For the VI-based method, we compute a variational approximation to the posterior, which is faster than Gibbs sampling but may be less accurate.
-We then draw samples from the (approximate) variatonal posterior, and use those samples to evaluate mutual information as described above (eq.~ \ref{eq:infomaxkl}).